pennyl67/openminted-guidelines/guidelines_for_providers_of_corpora/metadata-schema-for-annotated-corpora.md

 ### Recommended metadata for annotated corpora {#metadata-schema-for-annotated-corpora}

-Annotated corpora are documented as separate resources

-*   including only the annotated data, with a link to the raw corpus and its own set of metadata elements providing information on the annotation process, tool etc. or
+Annotated corpora are documented with metadata elements relevant to the raw corpus \(e.g. domain, language etc.\) and metadata specific to annotations \(e.g. providing information on the annotation process, tool, etc.\).
-*   as a set of raw and annotated files together, with a metadata record that includes all the appropriate elements for raw corpora (cf. above) with the additional set of metadata elements for annotations, i.e. all the following elements except for &quot;resourceIdentifier&quot;.

 | OMTD-SHARE element | Usage |
 | --- | --- |